katlegoduiker/sishuba-media/README.md

 ## Features

 - **Home**: Provides an introduction to the business and a call-to-action button to get in touch.
-- **About Me**: Provides information about the business, including its background, the team members.
+- **About**: Provides information about the business, including its background, the team members.
 - **Services**: Highlights the services offered by the business, catering to different markets
 - **Work**: Displays a portfolio of some of the projects the business worked on.
 - **Contact**: Provides contact information for individuals to get in touch with the business.